Skip to main content

 • 4.3.6 To the best of their ability, the VMT will confirm the existence of the vulnerability to researchers and be as transparent as possible about the remediation process, including on issues or challenges that may delay resolution.

-• 4.3.7 The VMT, under the direction of the Chief Information Security Officer (CISO), will coordinate with MBTA’s Chief of Staff and the Communications, Customer and Employee Experience, and Customer Technology Divisions responsible for communication with the MBTA’s Board of Directors, and researchers, and for the public disclosure of the vulnerability.
+• 4.3.7 The VMT, under the direction of the Chief Information Security Officer (CISO), will coordinate with MBTA’s Chief of Staff and the Communications, Customer and Employee Experience, and Technology Innovation Divisions responsible for communication with the MBTA’s Board of Directors, and researchers, and for the public disclosure of the vulnerability.
 The nature of this outreach may include but will not be limited to press releases, media briefings, social media app and web updates, among other channels and strategies.
 The VMT will work to ensure proper credit to researchers after the vulnerability has been validated and fixed.

 4.4 Termination of Testing